mashiur-dev/PlainPost-WordPress-Theme/readme.txt

-=== BlogX ===
+=== Plain Post ===
-Contributors: Mashiurz
+Contributors: mashiurz
 Requires at least: 6.0
 Tested up to: 6.3.2
-Requires PHP: 5.7
+Requires PHP: 7.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-A simple and minimal blog theme with full site edit support
+Plain Post is a minimalist and clean WordPress theme designed for bloggers and content creators.
+Built with full site editing support, it empowers users to create and manage their blog website effortlessly through the Full Site Editor and Gutenberg blocks.

 == Changelog ==